bezirganyan/DBF_uncertainty/README.md

 ```

 ## Thanks
-Some code snippets were borrowed from: https://github.com/jiajunsi/RCML, which is within our realted work
+Some code snippets were borrowed from: https://github.com/jiajunsi/RCML, which is within our related work

 ## License